storelocatorjs/storelocator/docs/how-it-works.md

 ## Requests

-All search requests use the fetch API to communicate with the Node.js server with the following parameters.
+All search requests use the fetch API to communicate with the cloud function with the following parameters.
 Datas are transmitted by JSON format.

 #### `lat`